Zequez/logseq-vault/pages/Phase 1 of Gremlin Work.md

 - The work is about becoming aware of the food and schedule you are unconsciously feeding your gremlin with, and training him into a disciplined feeding plan and schedule. id:: 6344174e-1ac7-40be-a403-6f93b6fc1b5a
 - ## Strategy
 	- Start to notice and make your own list of [[Food Gremlin Loves To Eat]].
-Make it at least 50 items..
+Make it at least 50 items.
 	- Pick 10 items from the list
 		- Write them in paper and put them on a visible place to see
 	- Pick a fixed day of the week